justinruaya123/simple-sveltekit-pokemon-index/README.md

 # Svelte-based Pokemon Search

 Uses HTML, CSS, and TypeScript wrapped in a Svelte project.
+Made in a single evening for a company interview.

 How to run the project:
 ```